emilbonnek/generate_maze/README.md

 *   Type in `Ruby desktop/generate_maze.rb -h` and press Enter to get started

 ##Getting started
 Running the script with `-h` will produce a help message.
 If you can get that help message to appear, you should be able to start appending other parameters.
+Remember to remove the `-h`.

 ###Parameters
 The following is all the possible parameters: